slarmoo/.github/profile/webServices/webSocket/chat/chat.md

 ## Experiment

-You can find the complete example described above in the [websocket-chat repository](https://github.com/webprogramming260/websocket-chat).
+You can find this complete example [here](exampleCode).
 To run it yourself, take the following steps:

 1. Clone the repository.
 1. Run `npm install` from a console window in the example root directory.